And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 How are you doing?

-Uh Republican Republican solar homeowner dittoes.
+Republican solar homeowner dittos.

-I'm a Republican, I own a solar home.
+I own a solar home.

-Actually it's a very dirty power.
+Actually, it's a very dirty power.

-If you own it like I do, I actually the heart of my solar system is my battery bank.
+If you own it like I do, I actually, the heart of my solar system is my battery bank.

-they're going to eventually end up in a landfill somewhere.
+They're going to eventually end up in a landfill somewhere.

-You've got acid, you've got chemicals that are produced from the acid, the batteries being charged.
+So you've got acid, you've got chemicals that are produced from the acid, the batteries being charged.

-I mean, I've got just 12 that I just replaced.
+I've got just 12 that I just replaced.

-And we're talking about how many batteries do you have?
+How many batteries do you have?

 How many batteries?